 Chris also has a wide range of experience handling other business disputes for a diverse client base, including commercial matters involving software developers, medical device and pharmaceutical manufacturers, private health care organizations, private utility companies, domestic importers, and a variety of financial professionals and organizations, including accountants and insurance brokers.
 Chris also routinely handles construction and condominium disputes.

-In addition, Chris has experience assisting clients with both multidistrict litigation and appellate matters, including matters on appeal to the United States Supreme Court and the Rhode Island Supreme Court.
+In addition, Chris has experience assisting clients with employment, multidistrict litigation and appellate matters, including matters on appeal to the United States Supreme Court and the Rhode Island Supreme Court.

 Before joining Eckert Seamans, Chris practiced law in Providence, Rhode Island for a number of years, primarily defending a variety of financial professionals and health care providers in complex tort and professional liability litigation matters.